 - Reduce stress.
 Stress is not a direct risk factor for cardiovascular disease but it may contribute to your risk level.
 Many SCAD patients describe experiencing extreme stress prior to their SCAD events.

 - Connect with others.
 Don’t let yourself become isolated; pick up the phone, send an email, write a letter, join a group!
 Above all, don’t wait for family and friends to call first.
 To find an online or in-person support community, see the Support & Additional Info section.

 - Learn all you can about SCAD and the medications you take.
 Knowledge is power, and continuous learning keeps you empowered, informed and in control.
-Keep checking the Voices of SCAD and In the News sections for the latest.

 - Ask your doctors any questions you may have and be your own advocate!